 Is it easy to clean?

-Yes the stainless steel bowl and housing are extremely easy to clean.
-I’ve read several reviews on amazon where users have complained that cleaning the built-in bowl is tricky, but I haven’t found this to be a problem.
-Cleaning the bowl takes me no more than 5 minutes with a sponge and warm soapy water.
+Yes the stainless steel barrel and housing are extremely easy to clean.
+I’ve read several reviews on amazon where users have complained that cleaning the built-in barrel is tricky, but I haven’t found this to be a problem.
+Cleaning the barrel takes me no more than 5 minutes with a sponge and warm soapy water.
 I then dry with a few paper towels.
-Before I start cleaning, I usually wait 5 minutes or so for any ice cream left in the bowl to melt, which makes it easier to clean.
+Before I start cleaning, I usually wait 5 minutes or so for any ice cream left in the barrel to melt, which makes it easier to clean.
 If I get any diluted ice cream mix on top of the central pin during cleaning, I quickly wipe it off, spray the top of the pin and surrounding plastic with sanitiser, and dry with a paper towel.

 How reliable is it?

-After 3 months of extensive use, which has included using this bad by to prepare ice cream for 2 food markets, I haven’t had any reliability issues.
+After 3 months of extensive use, I haven’t had any reliability issues.
 I’ve read a review on amazon where the user has stated that she has had her Lello 4080 Musso Lussino Ice Cream Maker for 8 years without having to get it repaired.
 She does note, however, that ‘it is taking slightly longer to freeze than when it was brand new’, which makes me think that the R134 coolant needs to be recharged.
 I will aim to add a 6-month reliability update to this review after a few more months of use.

 A Potential Issue